-Be sure to drop in to Chez Camille for champagne, Jazz Voyeur for live music, a cocktail at Abaco, the newly opened Koa and sister restaurant of Forn de Sant Joan for superb tapas, and La Paloma for Spanish flavours.
+Be sure to drop in to Chez Camille for champagne, Jazz Voyeur for live music, a cocktail at Abaco, the grill restaurant Koa and sister restaurant of Forn de Sant Joan for superb tapas, and La Paloma for Spanish flavours.

 Chez Camille is a master at slow-cooked, flavoursome meats.
 Every Thursday, order a succulent hamburger and you’ll receive a free beer. […] Chez Camille Restaurant & Bar

 Fans of Jazz music can enjoy some great performances with two impressive clubs based in Palma – Jazz Voyeur Club and the Blue Jazz Club at Saratoga Hotel. […] Jazz clubs on Mallorca